thomasjohncole/pelican/content/pages/projects.md

 Title: Projects
 slug: projects

-This is some stuff I've worked on
+This is page will showcase some projects that I've worked on.
+Soon.